Where can I invest my ISA allowance?

 However, there aren’t any guarantees with investing and the value of investments can go down as well as up, and you may get back less than you paid in.

 So if you’re not prepared to take any risk with your money, you might want to consider choosing a cash ISA, which isn’t invested.
 You get your money back with a bit of tax-free interest on top and it can be great for saving money in the short term.

 Different stocks and shares ISAs offer different investment options, so it’s worth shopping around to find the best one for you.
 Funds are the most common type of ISA investment, but some ISAs also let you invest direct in stocks and shares, and bonds.

 Tips to help you choose the best investments for you

 These usually include a mix of investment types and are designed to take the hard work out of investing.
-The good news is experts will manage them on your behalf.
-So if you’re new to investing or want to save time choosing your own funds, then this could be a good option for you
+The good news is experts will manage them on your behalf (charges may apply).
+So if you’re new to investing or want to save time choosing your own funds then this could be a good option for you.

-Even if you’re not sure where to invest, you can still put money into your stocks and shares ISA.
-Most stocks and shares ISAs have a cash account, so you can keep your money there until you’ve decided where to invest it.
+Most stocks and shares ISAs also have a cash account, so you can keep your money there until you’ve decided where to invest it.
 But if you don’t plan on investing your money then a cash ISA could be a better option for you.

-The information in this blog should not be regarded as financial advice.
 Please remember that the value of your investment can go down as well as up and may be worth less than you paid in.
 Laws and tax rules may change in the future.
-The information here is based on our understanding in April 2018.
 Personal circumstances also have an impact on tax treatment.
+The information here is based on our understanding in January 2019 and should not be regarded as financial advice.